 Living with Typhoons: Lessons from the Ivatans of Batanes, Philippines Article Located at the tip of the Philippines, and approximately 118 miles from Taiwan, with almost identical weather, the Ivatans of Batanes have learned to adapt their ways of life while inhabiting the most typhoon-prone islands in the country.
 By Gretchen Abuso

-Bombs of Rain, Anger at a Time of Extreme Weather Disasters – Ahead of Another UN Climate Summit Article Our two stories in this issue explore creative ways of widening the conversation around the climate crisis – one about board games that provide spaces, quite serious ones, for talking about how to live in our climate-changed world, and another on using effective language to involve the Deaf community.
+Bombs of Rain, Anger at a Time of Extreme Weather Disasters – Ahead of Another UN Climate Summit Article In this article the author explores creative approach on widening the conversation around the climate crisis by highlighting board games as a way to provide spaces for talking about how to live in our climate-changed world.
 By Johanna Son

 Greener on the other side?: Perspectives on green colonialism Article Amidst wider understanding on the need for urgent and decisive action in order to avert the worst of the climate crisis, there is a nascent global and intersectoral approach for the creation of policies to address climate change that goes beyond just the state-led international negotiations, which has become prominent in the last two decades.
 By Jameela Joy Reyes